top of page

 To achieve the most accurate and precise radar performance or for best radio performance, an universal, mast antenna is proposed to fulfil the dual requirement.

 A standard, very narrow conductive, metal loop stands tall as the basic antenna.
-It is lightly, electrically insulated an covered from its base to almost its full height, save for the tip, by a well insulated, conductive, reflective fitted, tubular sheath.
+It is lightly, electrically insulated an covered from its base to almost its full height, save for the tip, by a well insulated, conductive, reflective fitted, tubular, metal sheath.

 © Xerqon ABN 97661410108 2026